DSpace/RestContract/vocabularies.md

 * metadata: the metadata field for which the authority is used: mandatory
 * collection: the uuid of the collection where the item belong to: mandatory
 * query: the terms, keywords or prefix to search
 * exact: can be true or false (default if absent).
-If true force the vocabulary to provide only suggestions that match exactly with the query
+If true force the vocabulary to provide only entries that match exactly with the query
 * entryID: get the suggestions related to a specific vocabulary entry
 * collection: the uuid of the collection where the item belong to